didi/cube-ui/document/components/docs/en-US/input.md

 ## Input

 Input component.
-Compared with the native input element, this component supports data binding using v-model and has a clear button.
+You can use the `v-model` directive to create two-way data bindings and use a clear button to clear the content.

-### 示例
+### Example

 - Basic usage

-Use v-model to bind the data bidirectionally
+You can use the `v-model` directive to create two-way data bindings

 ```html
 <cube-input v-model="value" ></cube-input>